fantasticdonkey/uFT6336U/readme.rst

     touch = uFT6336U.FT6336U(i2c_bus)
     touch.get_points()

-Used with interrupt
+Use with interrupt
 ===============

-For best results, use with the designated interrupt pin.
+For best results, use the driver with the designated interrupt pin.
+This way, discreet code can be triggered based on newly registered points.

 .. code-block:: python